pstat197/BlueAlpha3-Synergy-Analysis/README.md

 ## Repository Contents

+- `correlation_analysis/`
   - `data/`
-  - `monthly_mocha.csv`: contains the toy dataset which is used in `\scripts\correlation_analysis.ipynb`.
+    - `monthly_mocha.csv`: contains the toy dataset, which is used in `scripts/correlation_analysis.ipynb`.

   - `scripts/`
     - `correlation_analysis.ipynb`: notebook used to perform correlation analysis that explores potential channel pairs through heatmaps and residuals.

 ## References